 Healthcare organizations have realized the recruitment process has become more complicated in this competitive world.
 Engaging an expert partner who brings knowledge, expertise, and experience to the table frees up the existing HR team to focus on other important challenges while ensuring the organization is hiring in the most cost-effective manner.
 Having a collaborative relationship and goal alignment is what drove success for Health First from the beginning.
 That success continues today, allowing the organization to optimize recruitment year over year.

 Post contributed by Jill Schwieters, President of Cielo Healthcare.
-Connect with Jill on LinkedIn.
+Connect with Jill on LinkedIn or follow her on Facebook.
+Learn more from Jill and her expert guests by listening to her Strategies for Healthcare Execs podcast.